Colonial Argentina: Juan Díaz de Solís

 The first European to disembark in what is now Argentina was Juan Díaz de Solís, who discovered the Río de la Plata.
 Solís was killed by Charrúas, along with other sailors, and his fleet returned to Spain.

 The sailor Francisco del Puerto, part of Solís' voyage, was spared by the Charruas because of his young age, and stayed on the Americas for some years.

 Sebastian Cabot

 Francisco del Puerto was rescued by the Venetian Sebastian Cabot, and told him about myths of sources of silver in the area.
 This promoted further explorations in the area.
 There was no silver, nor any other precious metal, but those initial myths influenced the modern name of Argentina.

 The voyage of Cabot, expecting to conquer the lands of the inexistent "White King", established the fortification of Sancti Spiritu, next to the Paraná River.
 The voyage was a complete failure: they did not get any metals, Sancti Spiritu was destroyed by the native people, and the remaining Europeans returned to Europe.

+The exploration of Argentina

+The exploration of Argentina in 1534 begins from two separate directions.
+Francisco de Aguirre heads into the area from the west over the Andes and Pedro González de Mendoza comes in from the Rio de la Plata region.
+Juan de Ayolas, Domingo, Martínez de Irala, Jerónimo Ochoa de Eizaguirre, Andrés de Arzamendia, Juan de Estigarribia, Galaz de Medrano and Fernando de Gasteiz accompany Mendoza.